qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/admin/start-of-day.md

 - [ ] Assign a greeter (Alyse likes this job!)
     * Immediately ask if CryoCloud is set up.
 If they haven't done it, move them to a breakout room to fill out the forms.
-    * Mention recording -- we won't use footage publicly without editing out participants.
+    * Mention recording -- we will not use footage publicly without editing out participants.
 - [ ] _TODO: What materials do participants need right away?
 We want to share this in Slack/Zoom as people are joining.
 Matt & Trey think about this_